Nafees10/qscript/spec/syntax.md

 ```

 ## Variable Scope
-Variables and references are only available inside the "scope" they are declared in.
+Variables are only available inside the "scope" they are declared in.
 In the code below:
 ```
 var int someGlobalVar;
 public function void main(int count){